mendersoftware/mender-docs/10.Downloads/docs.md

 !!! the above command.
 Do not use the `experimental` repository in production !!! as these releases are not fully tested.

-4. Update the package index and install the Mender client:
+4. Update the package index and install the Mender clients:

 <!--AUTOMATION: ignore -->
 ```bash